Santa Ana Workplace Back Injuries Lawyer

-If you are suffering from acute or chronic back pain as a result of your on-the-job work duties, you may be entitled to workers’ compensation.
+If you are suffering from acute or chronic back pain as a result of your on-the-job work duties, you may be entitled to benefits under workers’ compensation.
 According to the Occupational Health and Safety Administration (OSHA), back injuries are some of the most common in the workplace, second only to hand injuries.
 Employees typically suffer from one or more of the following:

 - Fractured vertebrae